ampatspell/ember-cli-remark-templates/README.md

 ![](screenshot.png)

-Let's you use markdown to write Ember.js templates.
+Lets you use markdown to write Ember.js templates.

 ## Install